-The medico looked up and stared at her as if not knowing what she was, then he ignored her, whilst fully engrossing in Liam’s concerns.
+The medico looked up and stared at her as if not knowing what she was or from where she’d come; then he ignored her, whilst fully engrossing in Liam’s concerns.
 She now recalled the Medico’s face, one of many men, to whom she’d not been introduced.
-And had thought him another gentlema—.
+He had had the appearance and manner of a gentlema—.

 And whether he liked her or not he needed another pair of hands.